-In addition, The CTE Licensure Policies and Procedures Manual (CTED-004) and the Guide to CTE Licensure may be found on the CTE Administrator Moodle.
-The purpose of these resources are to assist Local Education Agency (LEA) and Department of Public Instruction (DPI) staff to determine requirements for (i) initial licensing of teaching candidates, and

-(ii) current faculty to add additional areas of licensure.
+In addition, The CTE Licensure Policies and Procedures Manual (CTED-004) and the CTE Director's Guide for CTE Licensure may be found on the CTE Administrator Moodle in the Human Resources section.
+The purpose of these resources is to assist Local Education Agency (LEA) and Department of Public Instruction (DPI) staff to determine requirements for (i) initial licensing of CTE teaching candidates, and (ii) current faculty to add additional CTE areas of licensure.

 Requirements for teachers entering the profession through the Residency process should follow the guidance in State Board of Education policy LICN-001.
-CTE Restricted License processes require that teaching candidates have related work experience for the CTE program area as well as the related degree.
+Initial licensing of teachers via the CTE Restricted route requires that teaching candidates have related work experience for the CTE program area as well as the related degree.
 The policy governing CTE Restricted licenses is CTED-004.